-200. THE EDUCATION OF EXCEPTIONAL CHILDREN.
+THE EDUCATION OF EXCEPTIONAL CHILDREN.
 Three hours credit.

-Prerequisite, one course in psychology.
 A study of brilliant, retarded, physically handicapped, and emotionally maladjusted children, with emphasis on methods of adjusting instruction to the needs of these children.

 201. WORKSHOP IN SPECIAL EDUCATION.
 One to six hours credit.